 • This is the only major east-west connector in the southern part of the county and residential base is growing.
-It should be paved between Haines Ave. and New Underwood Rd.
+It should be paved between Haines Ave. and New Underwood Rd (It is noted that east of Antelope Creek Road the section is currently very rural in nature).